 3. Find a job that offers loan forgiveness.
-My sister graduated from Boston College with Stafford student loans but was offered student loan forgiveness if she was willing to work in South Boston as a teacher in a low income school.
-This page on the Federal Student Aid website explains it in greater detail (Google for your state too, there are some state and city specific programs too).
+My sister graduated from Boston College with Stafford student loans but was offered student loan forgiveness if she was willing to work in South Boston as a teacher in a low-income school.
+This page on the Federal Student Aid website explains it in greater detail (Google for your state too, there are some state and city-specific programs).

 Step 4.
 Have Fun!

 You just went through an academic grind, it’s natural to want to celebrate a little so go out and have fun.

 It’s important that when you do have fun, don’t overextend and don’t commit to a big financial burden in the process.

 If you want a fancy new car, lease it.
 If you want an awesome apartment in the city, rent it.
 If you want to go on a cruise or a European vacation, go.
 You’re young, you can afford to have fun, and as long as you don’t saddle yourself with a big burden afterward (like a massive car payment or mortgage), you’ll still be in good shape.

 Leasing a car may not be the financially optimal choice but it’s not always bad to treat yourself, to celebrate a big win, and live it up a little.
 Eventually, once you’ve scratched that itch (and when the car stops being as exciting), you can decide you want something more practical and you can just turn in the keys.